gamblevore/speedie/Documentation/jbin.md

 * Smaller.
 2 bytes overhead per node, vs 12 to 24 bytes.
 * Entire tree is visible.
 QuickTime's format relies on you knowing each "type" (4 byte string codes) and whether or not it has children.
 Which is impossible for vendor-defined codes.
 * Can be streamed when generating it... because we don't need to know the entire **combined** length of a node and all it's children, ahead of time.
 You can't "streamedly generate" something if you require "pre-knowledge" of things that haven't been created yet, can you!
 * More generic.
 QuickTime's format can either have children, or a name, but not both.
-Jeebox can have both.
+Jeebox (and jbin along with it) can have both.